swiss-covid/info/README.md

 # About
-This repository is meant as an information resource on the unfolding COVID19 situation, with a focus on Switzerland.
+This repository is meant as a scientific information resource on the unfolding COVID19 situation, with a focus on Switzerland.

 [ENGLISH VERSION](https://github.com/swiss-covid/info/tree/master/en/README.md)